hasebsiddiqui/Vehicle-Counter/README.md

 # Vehicle Counter
- This is a semester project of 7th semester of DIP (Digital Image Processing) developed in python.
+ This is a semester project of 7th semester for DIP (Digital Image Processing) course developed in python.
 It works on a video and counts the number of vehicle passing through a line in the centre of screen.
 It works on blop technique and uses Open Cv for it.

 You need these libraries installed in your system.